Five Current Learning Theories

 Constructivism provides an alternative to teacher-directed curriculum design by essentially allowing student experiences to dictate the direction of learning.
 Because constructivist-oriented learning revolves around the understandings and experiences of the students, it is inherently a dynamic and ever-changing process.

-Educational Theory #4 – Humanism
+Learning Theory #4 – Humanism

 Humanism approaches learning and education with a growth mindset.
 Similar to constructivism, humanism is a school of educational thought that is inherently student-centered.
 Humanistic education derives many of its values from the intellectual movement of the seventeenth century, where philosophes such as Voltaire (1642-1778) believed that humans were born with innate potential.